 On Sunday, May 5, 2019, hundreds of firefighters from across North America and the world will climb the stairs of Calgary’s BOW tower, one of Western Canada’s tallest buildings, in support of firefighters and citizens living with cancer.
 Calgary is poised to cheer on the brave ones who will climb the 775 vertical feet – 1204 steps – of The BOW Building in full duty gear.
 Starting at 3400 feet above sea level, this climb is the highest elevation firefighter stairclimb in the world!

-Inspired by Seattle’s Scott Firefighter Stairclimb, the sister (Kathy Blas) of a local fallen firefighter, Gord Paul, brought this event to the attention of the Calgary Fire Department, the Calgary Firefighters Benevolent Society and a local cancer charity.
-Wellspring Calgary provides programs, resources and support to people living with cancer along with their families and caregivers.
-The event is promoted and hosted by The Calgary Firefighters Benevolent Society whose purpose is to provide assistance to firefighters and their families when they are in need.
-There are 11 presumptive cancers that are a recognized occupational hazard of the firefighter’s job.
+Originally inspired by Seattle’s Scott Firefighter Stairclimb, Kathy Blas, sister of local fallen firefighter Gord Paul, brought this event to the attention of the Calgary Fire Department, the Calgary Firefighters Benevolent Society and local cancer charity, Wellspring Calgary.
+Wellspring provides programs, resources and support to people living with cancer along with their caregivers.
+There are 17 presumptive cancers that are a recognized occupational hazard of the firefighter’s job.
 Those who live with cancer are heroes to their families and friends, living out each day with courage and hope.
 Firefighters also provide courage and hope; they are our everyday heroes.
 The event is fully endorsed and supported by the Calgary Fire Department.

 in support of